Chronic obstructive pulmonary disease: Assessment

+Several methods can be used to assess the effects and severity of COPD.
 Use of screening questionnaires, such as the COPD diagnostic questionnaire (CDQ), alone or in combination with hand-held flow meters, is appropriate for screening of COPD in primary care.
+The MRC breathlessness scale or the COPD assessment test (CAT) are simple questionnaires that may be used.
+The St George Respiratory Questionnaire (SGRQ), can be used with patients who have chronic bronchitis to identify patients at risk of COPD exacerbation.

+Spirometry may help to determine the severity of airflow limitation.
+GOLD also refers to a modified MRC scale that is simply a test of breathlessness experienced.
+Scores on CAT range from 0–40 with the higher the score, the more severe the disease.

+As of 2023, GOLD updated its guidelines, revising its assessment approach.
+Once a COPD diagnosis has been confirmed by spirometry, assessment focuses on the degree of airflow limitation, type and degree of other current symptoms, history of exacerbations, and multimorbidities.
+GOLD's 2023 model recognizes that exacerbations are an important risk factor independent of the level of other symptoms.
+Patients are classified as A, B, or E. Patients are considered class E if they have a history in the past year of 1 or more exacerbations leading to hospitalization, or 2 or more moderate exacerbations.
+Patients in Class A or B cannot have more than 1 moderate or severe exacerbation in the past year, not requiring hospital admission.
+Patients in Class A display a low symptom burden and low exacerbation risk.
+Patients in Class B display a higher symptom burden.
+Initial pharmacological treatment guidelines are suggested based on the presence in these categories.

 Other tests

-A chest X-ray is not useful to establish a diagnosis of COPD, but it is of use in either excluding other conditions or including comorbidities such as pulmonary fibrosis and bronchiectasis.
+A chest X-ray is not useful to establish a diagnosis of COPD, but it can be used either to exclude other conditions or to include comorbidities such as pulmonary fibrosis and bronchiectasis.
 Characteristic signs of COPD on X-ray include hyperinflation (shown by a flattened diaphragm and an increased retrosternal air space) and lung hyperlucency.
-A saber-sheath trachea may also be shown that is indicative of COPD.
+A saber-sheath trachea is a tracheal deformity that is also indicative of COPD.

-A CT scan is not routinely used except for the exclusion of bronchiectasis.
+A CT scan is not routinely used except to exclude bronchiectasis.
 Pulse oximetry measurement of peripheral oxygen saturation is recommended in people with clinical signs of respiratory failure or right heart failure.
 An analysis of arterial blood is recommended in those with a peripheral oxygen saturation of 92% or less to determine actual blood oxygen level and assess for high levels of carbon dioxide in the blood, which may have therapeutic implications such as need for non-invasive ventilation or oxygen supplementation.
 WHO recommends that all those diagnosed with COPD be screened for alpha-1 antitrypsin deficiency.